Bridgend Sports RFC: The Beginning & Founder Victor Blick

-1938 - 1958

-Victor Blick’s greatest achievement was the foundation of Bridgend Sports Club which had a tremendous influence on local teenagers in the late 1930s and early 40s.
-The late Charlie Griffiths recalled “It is quite remarkable looking back to see how quickly things developed from that inauspicious beginning”.
+Victor Blick’s founded the Bridgend Sports Club, which had an influence on local teenagers in the late 1930s and early 40s.

-It was down to Victor Blick’s insistence on playing an open game that generations of Sports players derived so much pleasure over the years.

-The mid 1950s saw a great period of Sports Rugby with our only “Invincible” season to date, 1954-1955.
-Captained by the great Fred Gronow, who played the most games taking the field for 32 of the 35 matches.
+The mid 1950s saw a period of Sports Rugby with the only “Invincible” season to date, 1954-1955.
+Captained by Fred Gronow, who played the most games taking the field for 32 of the 35 matches.
 The team featured Derek Davies, who secured the record points tally with 90, Dennis Speck scored the most tries with 13, followed by Ron Meadows with 10 tries.
-Edwin Slade and Peter Wright joined the side and helped secure a finishing record of:- P35 W30 D5 L0.
-Truly Invincible!
+Edwin Slade and Peter Wright joined the side and helped secure a record of:- P35 W30 D5 L0.

 1958 - 1978

-This was the era in which the Sports built a side of great stature and skill.

 In 1959 the side with Clive Hathaway, Peter Wright and Brian Holl as well as Ashong and Greenslade won a Sevens competition in Scotland.

 The Club supplied players to Bridgend on a regular basis and won many Sevens competitions both in Wales, England and even in the USA.
-With a very strong fixture list built by Jack Braund, the Club chose to honour these fixtures rather than opt into the League system that was offered up by the WRU in the next decade.
-A decision that proved to be wrong as the leagues developed.
+With a fixture list built by Jack Braund, the Club chose to honour these fixtures rather than opt into the League system that was offered up by the WRU in the next decade.

 1978 - 1998

-Building on that very strong team, the late 1970s and early 1980s saw three Silver Ball final Wins on the trot!
-A great achievement.
-Bridgend Sports were already causing ripples in the higher-archy of Welsh rugby.
+Following the team's period of play in the late 1970s and early 1980s, Bridgend Sports won three Silver Ball finals consecutively.
+During this time, the club moved upward within the Welsh rugby hierarchy.

-Quite simply we were the best.

-When the final decision to opt out of leagues happened we were placed in a much lower league than our status demanded.
-But the spirit of the Sports never faltered and over the next 10 years there was great loyalty and endeavour by both the players and the Committee as the Club looked to revive its status and develop a young growing Club.

-1998 - 2018

-When the Sports won the Division 5 league title we started that climb up the leagues that was planned.
-This in conjunction with the starting of a Mini and Junior section was to prove to be the best forward planning decision to date.

-The contribution by a number of key coaches in the past can not be over-stated and thanks go to Steve Rees, Mark Watts, Rhys Dowling, Roddy Boobyer, Keith Burke and Lyndon Griffiths.
-Successive captains have given these coaches 100% backing and that again is immeasurable so thanks to Punter, Norris, Wilson and Greg Thomas.